Hossein Towfigh: Biography

-Hossein Towfigh (Persian حسین توفیق) was a poet, writer, journalist, satirist and Editor-in-Chief of Towfigh Magazine.
-He, along with his two brothers, were the owners of the highest circulating and most popular Iranian satirical weekly Towfigh Magazine.
+Hossein Towfigh (Persian حسین توفیق) was Editor-in-Chief of Towfigh Magazine, the highest circulating and most popular satirical weekly in Iranian history.

 He attended the Dar ul-Funun high school in Tehran which was the oldest institute of higher education in Iran, established by the Royal Vizier to Naser al-Din Shah in 1851.
-He then studied law at the University of Tehran and sociology at the Sorbonne University in Paris.
-In 1969 he married Faranguis G. Taleghani, the great granddaughter of the former Commander in Chief of the Imperial Persian Army & four time prime minister Mohammad Vali Khan Khalatbari Tonekaboni.
+He continued his education at the Faculty of Law of the University of Tehran.
+After graduating, he moved to Paris to pursue a doctorate in sociology at the Sorbonne University in Paris.
+He married Faranguis G. Taleghani, the great granddaughter of the former Commander in Chief of the Imperial Persian Army & four time prime minister Mohammad Vali Khan Khalatbari Tonekaboni.

 After becoming Editor-in-Chief of Towfigh Magazine he remained its last Editor-in-Chief until its forced closure following heavy censorship by the regime of Shah Mohammad Reza Pahlavi in 1972.
 Towfigh did not work in the press after the magazine was banned in 1972, but was instrumental in founding the first Iranian constitution which emphasized press freedoms after the 1979 revolution, recommending his friend Dr. Hassan Habibi, who had also studied sociology and law in Paris and would go on to become the first Vice President and Minister of Justice, to be its main architect.